chla ~ factor(bay_segment):factor(mo) + tn_load:factor(bay_segment)Exploring the Assimilative Capacity of Old Tampa Bay

 \[ log_{10}\text{chla}_{t} = \alpha_{t} + \beta_1 log_{10}\left( \Sigma_{i = I_0}^{I_n} L_{t - i} \right) + \beta_2 \text{sal}_{t} + \beta_3 \text{temp}_{t} \]

+The model with a lag of 3 months for loading was used below.
 The monthly observed and predicted chlorophyll-a concentrations are compared for Old Tampa Bay below.

 The annual average observed and predicted chlorophyll-a concentrations are compared for Old Tampa Bay below.